drupal-ukraine/ppdorg/README.md

 sh reinstall.sh
 ```

-for drupal reinstall from scratch.
+for Drupal reinstall from scratch.

 Configure Stage File Proxy to use the files from the correct source.